diyalakshmi751-sys/mindmeld/README.md

 ### Technologies/Components Used

 **For Software:**
-- Languages used: [e.g., JavaScript, html, css]
+- Languages used: JavaScript, html, css
-- Frameworks used: none
-- Libraries used: [tensorflow.js,techable machine)
+- Libraries used: teachable machine
-- Tools used: [e.g., VS Code, Git, Docker]
+- Tools used:  VS Code, Git

 **For Hardware:**
 - Main components: [List main components]